Guide to Utah employee benefits and HR rules

 Required benefits include:

-• Utah Health Care Continuation Coverage
+• Utah Health Care Continuation Coverage (Utah Mini-COBRA)

 • Paid time off (PTO) and unpaid time off

-• Jury duty: Employers don’t need to pay employees for their time attending summons for jury duty or serving on a jury, but they must allow employees to attend their jury summons without using PTO or sick time.
+• Jury duty: Employers don’t need to pay employees for their time attending summons for jury duty or serving on a jury.
+But they must allow employees to attend their jury summons without using PTO or sick time.

 • Employers must provide up to two hours of PTO for employees to vote if the employee doesn’t have at least three consecutive hours off-duty to vote while the polls are open.